git4example/genai-fsx-workshop-on-eks-auto/content/500_observability/510_settingObservabilityStack.md

 In the following sections, we will:

-    Configure Grafana dashboards for Neuron monitoring
-    Learn how to monitor LLM inference workloads using these tools for both vLLM and Ray
+    Learn how to monitor LLM inference workloads using configure Grafana dashboards for vLLM and Neuron monitoring

 You can now proceed to the next module to learn about setting up custom dashboards for monitoring your GPU workloads.